 These advanced display systems must meet the stringent functional safety, reliability, power, weight and electromagnetic compatibility (EMC) requirements needed for in-vehicle systems.
 The MIPI Automotive SerDes Solutions (MASS) framework will help developers meet these requirements.

-This webinar will focus on the display components of the MASS framework, providing an overview of each component and explaining how they combine to provide an end-to-end connectivity solution for the next generation of advanced, high-performance, automotive displays.
+This webinar focuses on the display components of the MASS framework, providing an overview of each component and explaining how they combine to provide an end-to-end connectivity solution for the next generation of advanced, high-performance, automotive displays.

-The specific components to be covered in the webinar are:
+The specific components covered in the webinar are:

-The presentation will be followed by a live question-and-answer session.
+The presentation was followed by a live question-and-answer session.